 • Instructor Email: kkessler@linguistics.ucsb.edu

-Course Description: How does one’s “disciplinary lens” affect their approach to inquiry – from question formulation to implementation?
-In this hands-on research design lab, students will be introduced to a landscape of inquiry across multiple disciplinary fields, including applied linguistics, writing studies and education.
-Specifically, students will participate in small, interdisciplinary teams and, in the end, work independently or with others to identify and design their own research study in response to a genuine curiosity.
-Learning outcomes include 1. an increased understanding of “the disciplinary lens” through which research is designed, 2. a demonstrated ability to participate in interdisciplinary research projects, and 3. a deepened sense of collaborative learning and problem solving.
+Course Description: How do language, learning, and writing researchers design studies to explore concepts such as development, integration, process, and improvement?
+In this seminar, students will be introduced to the landscape of inquiry across multiple disciplinary fields, including applied linguistics, writing studies and education.
+Drawing on foundational understandings of epistemology and the ways in which disciplinary researchers come to conclusions and implications, students will work in small, interdisciplinary teams to identify and design their own research study in response to a genuine curiosity that is relevant to language, writing or education studies.
+Learning outcomes for this course include 1. an increased understanding of “the disciplinary lens” through which research is designed, 2. a demonstrated ability to identify and design an interdisciplinary research study, and 3. a deepened sense of collaborative learning and problem solving.

 Bio: Karyn E. Kessler, Ph.D., is an Associate Professor of Teaching and the Director of the English for Multilingual Students Program.
 As a teacher and scholar, she is particularly interested in the higher education concept of academic integrity, source-based writing across the disciplines and across languages, language program leadership, and genre studies.
 She works closely with TESOL minor students and teaches Second Language Acquisition as well as English Grammar for Teachers.
 Professor Kessler is a writer and editor as well as a linguistic consultant for the American Board of Family Medicine where she reviews medical board exam questions for potential racial, ethnic, gender, or linguistic bias.
 Dr. Kessler has given a TEDx talk on the subject of linguistic diversity.
 Beyond work, Karyn is a long-distance runner, organ donation advocate, returned Peace Corps Volunteer, and mom.